Plants For Biodiversity and A Changing Climate

 Laura's film Pollinators Under Pressure, narrated by Leonardo DiCaprio, documents the plight of pollinators around the world and the actions we can all take to ensure their survival, and that of humans and ecosystems everywhere.

-The actions we've taken at Ozark Akerz over the past 3 years are beginning to have a positive impact on overall biodiversity.
+The actions we've taken at Ozark Akerz over the past 4 years are beginning to have a positive impact on overall biodiversity.
 You don't have to have a farm to take action, your backyard is a perfect environment for supporting pollinators.
-For information about the 150 plant species in our food and medicine forest, and the pollinators that they support, visit our Graze Against The Machine page and download our guide 38 page guide.
+For information about the 160 plant species in our food and medicine forest, and the pollinators that they support we have made our food & medicine guide available for free on Scribd .
 You'll find our trusted sources for native plants on our resource page.

 [v]Boughman, Arvis Locklear and Oxendine, Loretta O. 2003, Herbal Remedies of the Lumbee Indians., McFarland & Company, Inc, Publishers P 77